 Buy from authorised shops

 Most of them also have a return policy.
-A number of them will allow you return a phone within 24 or 48 hours of buying it for replacement if it develops a fault.
+A number of them will allow you return a phone within days of buying it for replacement if it develops a fault.
 Buying from authorised dealers ensures you buy a genuine mobile phone.
-If a mobile phone does not have local authorised dealers, do not buy their product as you will have anyone to address your issue if any arises.
+If a mobile phone does not have local authorised dealers, do not buy their product as you will not have anyone to address your issue if any arises.

 More Mobile Phone Features